asyncapi/spec/versions/next/asyncapi.md

 #### <a name="definitionsMessage"></a>Message
 A message is a piece of information a process will send to a message broker.
 It MUST contain headers and payload.

-#### <a name="definitionstTopic"></a>Topic
+#### <a name="definitionstChannel"></a>Channel
-A topic is a routing key used by the message broker to deliver messages to the subscribed processes.
-Depending on the protocol used, a message MAY include the topic in its headers.
+A channel is a routing key used by the message broker to deliver messages to the subscribed processes.
+Depending on the protocol used, a message MAY include the channel in its headers.

 #### <a name="definitionsProcess"></a>Process
 A process is any kind of computer program connected to a message broker.
 It MUST be a producer, a consumer or both.